 Technology has freed men from physical labor both at work and at home.
 In addition, unprecedented efficiency, productivity, and affluence have produced shorter workdays, more vacation time, and earlier retirement.
 It all adds up to more free time for most men.

 What did you do with your free time this week — and does it matter to your health?

 The national pastime

 America has become a nation of spectators.
-The latest statistics from the National Centers for Disease Control and Prevention (CDC) tell the tale: 29% of adults are entirely sedentary and another 46% don't get enough physical activity.
+About 30% of adults are entirely sedentary and another 45% don't get enough physical activity.
 That means only a quarter of all Americans get the exercise they need.

 "Spectator" is a kind word for it; in fact, we are a nation of couch potatoes.